BioBoost/course-linux-essentials/docs/a-introductory/05-package-managers/README.md

 # Package Managers

 Linux package managers allow software to be managed on your favorite distribution, that is installed, configured, updated and removed.
-Package manager do so by handling packages - archives that contain the binary files, configuration files, man/info pages, copyright information, information about dependencies, ...
+Package managers do so by handling packages - archives that contain the binary files, configuration files, man/info pages, copyright information, information about dependencies, ...

 Every Linux distribution is different in terms of how software is installed.
 Different Linux distributions use different installation file types, package managers, and commands for installation.
 Even within a single form of Linux, there are different types of package managers.